 There’s a good selection of useful tools here, the software doesn’t try to overextend itself, and it does its tasks well, but Nektony has begun asking for a steeper price in a field that typically hasn’t been viewed as something customers would pay a subscription for.
 One-time purchase and licensing fees have also wandered into more expensive territory.

 Price When Reviewed

 Price comparison from over 24,000 stores worldwide

-The Speed Up Mac module allows both standard and expert modes, offering changes such as freeing up RAM, disabling obtrusive startup applications, reindexing your Mail database, disabling browser extensions, and others.
+The Speed Up Mac module allows you to perform tasks such as reindexing Spotlight, reindexing Mail, and managing your startup apps, Internet plugins, and browser extensions, which would take some digging through the macOS operating system to do by hand.
+Both standard and expert modes offer changes such as freeing up RAM, disabling obtrusive startup applications, reindexing your Mail database, disabling browser extensions, and others.
 This won’t turn your Mac into an absolute speed demon, but it helps remove the kludge that makes your Mac run like an iron pig in mud.

 Nektony’s Duplicate file remover proved to be excellent and shows you just how many extra copies of a single image might be occupying your hard drive.
 In one case, I wound up deleting over 700 cached copies of an image from my hard drive that were occupying over 100MB of space.
 Recovered space is tracked almost like a scorecard, thereby pushing you to recover more space while you have the program open.